aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/slide/_index.md

 > ```
 > The following example code shows how to generate SVG image with Custom Shape IDS from PowerPoint Presentation.
 >
+>  // Instantiate a Presentation class that represents the presentation file
 >  Presentation pres = new Presentation("CreateSlidesSVGImage.pptx");
 >  try {
 >      // Access the first slide